jmunixusers/constitution/constitution.md

 ## Article VI - Meetings

-The organization shall hold regular (weekly) meetings during the academic term except when holidays, examination periods or other events make meeting impractical.
-Organization meeting day/time will be determined in the beginning of each semester by the officers, with advice from members.
+The organization shall hold regular weekly meetings during the academic term except when holidays, examination periods, or other events make meeting impractical.
+The meeting day/time will be determined at the beginning of each semester by the officers, with advice from members.

+The officers shall hold business meetings as necessary through the semester, to plan content and strategy for the regular meetings and club projects.
+The outcomes and decisions of these meetings shall be presented to the club members at a regular meeting as necessary and appropriate.

 ## Article VII - Hazing